fossabot/factom-shovel/README.md

   * https://github.com/hanwen/go-fuse
   * https://docs.ipfs.io/reference/api/cli/#ipfs-add

-* what are other good targets to shovel data?
+* What are other good targets to shovel data?
-  * RabbitMQ, kafka
+  * rabbitMQ, kafka
+  * added logstash - this may be the best avenue to tap into existing tools